filiph/state_experiments/shared/lib/src/bloc_complex/README.md

 This version of the app shows how you would manage a more complex scenario with the usage of Streams and BLoC (business logic components).

-This app has the following functionality on top of the one in other versions:
+This app has the following functionality on top of the ones in other versions:

 * The product list is arbitrarily large (in fact, it is infinite)
 * Products are loaded asynchronously from (fake) network in batches